lucasjellema/brightspots/ARCHITECTURE.md

 - Parses CSV data into structured JavaScript objects
 - Processes and transforms data for visualization
 - Extracts metrics and insights from raw data
+- Organizes data by company, challenge, technology, and product
 - Combines data from multiple sources when available

 ### 3.2 View Modules